Marcusblhw/Data-Science-Portfolio/IDEO Assessment Chicago Train Ridership/README.md

 ## Reflection

 It was a really fun project which was ultimately rejected because my coding was deemed too rudimentary.
-I did not know the existance of lmplots before this and was using a very long winded SKlearn + matplotlib method of creating regression plots.
+I did not know the existance of seaborn's lmplots before this and was using a very long winded SKlearn + matplotlib method of creating regression plots.
+With sns.lmplot, I could create a facetgrid + regression graph.

 It also took me quite a while to understand how Folium worked and the one I handed in did not have it.
-(The dtype of the column which will be used with KEYON has to be a string instead of an int or float)
+(I later found out that the dtype of the column which will be used with KEYON of the choropleth has to be a string instead of an int or float)

-The bright side was IDEO mentioned I had good instincts on how to proceed with a vague project, and to apply again when I have better understanding with code.
+The bright side was IDEO mentioned I had good instincts on how to proceed with a vague project, and to apply again when I have better understanding/experience with code and data science.